Overseas fertility treatment – is it the right choice for you?

 And bear in mind that compared to the rest of the world, Europe leads the way in assisted reproduction services.
 Figures from the European Society of Human Reproduction and Embryology show how flourishing European IVF is.
 Not including Asia, 71 per cent of worldwide fertility cycles were carried out in mainland Europe in 2009 – the last time the research was done.

-In setting up Your IVF abroad we conducted three years of intense research to establish a bank of world-class clinics that each have their particular speciality – be it treating a woman with low ovarian reserve or with immune issues, or ICSI specialists for a man who has sperm quality issues.
-Because we are completely independent (in fact we are the only independent IVF ‘arranger’ in the UK that isn’t affiliated to a group of clinics) we can genuinely match clients to the right clinics – offering up to three after our initial free consultation.
+In setting up Your IVF abroad we conducted three years of intense research (which continues) to establish a bank of world-class clinics that each have their particular speciality – be it treating a woman with low ovarian reserve or with immune issues, or ICSI specialists for a man who has sperm quality issues.
+Because we are completely independent (in fact we are the only independent IVF ‘arranger’ in the UK that isn’t affiliated to a group of clinics and we don't take any commission from clinics, so we can genuinely match clients to the right clinics – offering up to three after our initial free consultation.

 2 – Having a change of scene or soaking up the sun during active treatment could be just what you need